Basic Science Requirement Choices

-BIOL 13500 First year Biology Laboratory (2 cr.)
-Laboratory exercises emphasizing student mastery of basic laboratory skills needed to succeed in the biological sciences; intended for beginning (first-year)
+- BIOL 13500 First year Biology Laboratory (2 cr.)
+Laboratory exercises emphasizing student mastery of basic laboratory skills needed to succeed in the biological sciences; intended for beginning (first-year) biology majors.

 - BIOL 28600 Introduction To Ecology And Evolution (2 cr.)
 Evolutionary processes and ecological principles associated with individuals, populations, communities, and ecosystems.
 Topics include genetic drift, natural selection, adaptation, life tables, population dynamics, competition, predation, biodiversity, and ecological stability, with emphasis on natural systems.

-BIOL 13100 Biology II: Development, Structure, And Function Of Organisms (3 cr.)
-Principles of development of plants and animals and the relationship between the structure and function of selected systems of these
+- BIOL 13100 Biology II: Development, Structure, And Function Of Organisms (3 cr.)
+Principles of development of plants and animals and the relationship between the structure and function of selected systems of these organisms.

 - EAPS 11100 Physical Geology (3 cr.)
 Geologic processes and the development of land forms.
 Laboratory covers the study of minerals and rocks, the interpretations of topographic and geologic maps, and field investigations.